kelkelatl/kelkelatl.github.io/events.md

 ## Context
 * Welcome House is a transitional housing facility with 209 private rooms.
 Welcome House is located at 234 Memorial Drive SW, Atlanta, GA 30303.
-* James Johnson, Jr. ("Jay") resident of Welcome House in room 312
+* James Johnson, Jr. ("Jay") is a resident of Welcome House in room 312
-* Frederick Hall ("Slim") resident of Welcome House in room  369
+* Frederick Hall ("Slim") is a resident of Welcome House in room  369
-* Eugene Harrison ("Gene") resident of Welcome House in room  338
+* Eugene Harrison ("Gene")  is a resident of Welcome House in room  338
-* Shannon Wade Gumbiner ("Joseph Yadder") resident of Welcome House in room  108
+* Shannon Wade Gumbiner ("Joseph Yadder")  is a reesident of Welcome House in room  108
-* Lynn Frazier ("N.O.") resident of Welcome House in room 108
+* Lynn Frazier ("N.O.")  is a resident of Welcome House in room 108
 * Alan Scott Dansky resides at 2959 Andrews Dr NW, Atlanta, GA and had telephone number 305-804-5205